novemberlc/mcserverguide/README.md

 6. CD into the new website folder
 7. Run `npm install` to install packages if necessary
 8. Run `npm start` to run the development server

+## License
+The content on this website is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The source code for the website itself, used to display the content, is licensed in part under the [MIT license](https://github.com/facebook/docusaurus/blob/main/LICENSE).

+Copyright © 2024-2025 MC Server Guide contributors.
+Some rights reserved.